Ten Worst LinkedIn Profile Mistakes

 Secondly, select the top three skills you want to be recognised for.
 These are not necessarily those you have the most endorsements for.

 However, you should ensure they are the most appropriate for your current role, or for the next role you may be seeking.
+These skills appear on your profile without any need to click to see more skills, so are likely to get the most attention, and the most endorsements.

 Why do skills matter on a LinkedIn Profile?